Trashawn Ruffin

 College Projection

-Ruffin projects as a high-impact, multi-year contributor at the Power Four level.
+Ruffin projects as an impact nose tackle or 1-technique defensive tackle in an even or odd front.
 He has the physical tools to earn rotational snaps early in his career, particularly in short-yardage and goal-line situations.
-As he refines his technique and improves his conditioning, he has the potential to develop into an all-conference caliber nose guard or defensive tackle who can anchor the middle of a defensive line.
+With proper physical development and improved conditioning, he has the potential to become a multi-year starter and a reliable anchor for a Power Four defensive line.

 NFL Outlook